BlogProduct Research

 Table of contents

-A lot goes into creating a product – from designing it to ensuring it works well to getting it into customers' hands.
+A lot goes into creating a product – from product research, design, to making sure it works well to getting it into customers' hands.
 But how do you know if your product is any good?

 It can be tough to tell, especially if you're too close to the project.